timmywil/requiredfields/README.md

 $('form').validate();
 </pre>

 .validate() simply applies a pre-made submit function to the selected form(s).
-You may also use $('form').checkForm() in your own submit function instead.  checkForm() takes at most 1 form and returns a boolean indicating whether the form is valid.
+You may also use <pre>$('form').checkForm()</pre> in your own submit function instead.  checkForm() takes at most 1 form and returns a boolean indicating whether the form is valid.
 It is the same function that applies the invalid classes to invalid fields.

 Write your own css for .invalid inputs:
 <pre>